iAmHieu2012/ServerClient/README.md

   + You need to change the macro in `Client.cpp`:

-      `#define SENDER_MAIL "abc@gmail.com"`
+      `#define USER_MAIL "abc@gmail.com"`

-    to the mail which you use to send request to server machine
+    abc@gmail.com to the mail which you use to send request to server machine

   + Integrate vcpkg to MSBuild:
 	```